PiyushWithPant/Create-your-first-Docker-Image-/README.md

 CMD ["bash"]
 ```

-- You can edit the `Dockerfile` as per your requirements.
-If you would like to work with LLMs and RLHF centered projects, you can simply use the `Dockerfile` provided with this repo.
+- You can use `Dockerfile.cpu` if you want to run your container in a CPU-only Environment with manual Python setup.
+Ideal for testing, lightweight inference, or non-GPU machines

+#### 1.2 GPU-based

+- You can use `Dockerfile.gpu` if you have GPU-based Environment.
+This provides you with the `nvidia/pytorch:25.05-py3` NVIDIA container image (you can modify the version as per your need).

+- Pre-installs PyTorch with CUDA support.
+Ideal for training or running models with GPU acceleration.

-- It is a recommended practice to use a `requirements.txt` instead of installing packages directly.
+PS - It is a recommended practice to use a `requirements.txt` instead of installing packages directly.

 ## 2. Build the Docker Image